Make a List, Actually Two

 Character traits and attitudes are more important than physical attributes.

 Would your ideal spouse want lots of children?
 Love cats?
+Dogs?
 Bicycling?
 Art?
 Be gentle?
 Patient?
 Affectionate?
 Independent?
 Industrious?
+Practical?
 Romantic?
 Energetic?
 Laid back?
+Be spiritual?
 Practice the same religion?
-Be spiritual?
-Physically fit?
+Be physically fit?
 Highly intelligent?
 Educated?

 All those things and many similar things are infinitely more important than hair color, eye color, annual salary, or what type of automobile a person owns.
 Please do not take this lightly.
 As you make your list, be honest, be realistic, and put a lot of thought into what is really important.